jaywehner/GoAnywhere-Email-Template-Editor/README.md

 - Backend: Python with Flask
 - Frontend: Node.js with React
 - Editor: Monaco Editor (VS Code's editor)

+## HTML Variables

+The editor supports inserting predefined HTML variables into your templates.
+These variables are read from the `htmlvariables/varlist.txt` file and can be inserted using the Variables dropdown in the editor toolbar.

+### Using Variables

+1. Click on the "Variables" button in the toolbar
+2. Search for a specific variable (optional)
+3. Click on a variable to insert it at the current cursor position

+### Adding Custom Variables

+To add custom variables to the dropdown:

+1. Edit the `htmlvariables/varlist.txt` file
+2. Add one variable per line
+3. Restart the application or refresh the page

 ## Git Repository